mate-academy/py-game-models/README.md

 #### 1. Race
 Each player should choose a race to play, such as Elf, Dwarf, Human, or Ork.
 `Race` has the following fields:
-- `name` - a char field with the maximum length of 255 characters.
+- `name` - a *unique* char field with the maximum length of 255 characters.
 - `description` - a text field, can be blank

 #### 2. Skill
 Each race has unique skills.
 Create a model `Skill` for them.
 Each skill has:
-- `name` - a char field with a maximum length of 255 characters
+- `name` - a *unique* char field with a maximum length of 255 characters
 - `bonus` - a char field with a maximum length of 255 characters.
 This field describes what kind of bonus players can get from it.
 - `race` - a foreign key that points to the `Race` model.
 It shows which race has the corresponding skill.